top of page

 Undergarments

-There are an assortment of undergarments that can be worn, the common ones being the vest with the thin almost rolled over shoulder straps in OD or white.
-Long Johns would have been worn and probably taken off (or cut off) the second they had the chance as they would have also been wearing the wool trousers under the M42 jump trousers too!
+There are an assortment of undergarments that can be worn, the common ones being the vest with the thin, almost rolled-over shoulder straps in OD or white (Yanks call them "wife beater shirts").
+Long Johns would have been worn and probably taken off (or cut off) the second they had the chance as the troopers would have also been wearing the wool trousers under their M42 jump trousers!

-The vest are a good purchase and can even be gotten from SOF.
+The vests are a good purchase and can even be gotten from SOF.
 An easy win for a handy piece of kit that helps keep you warmer in the evening.

-As well as the T-Shirt issue, after going through hundreds of original wartime photographs it became very apparent that most Paratroopers wore either the enlistemens shirt or the officers shirt, depending on rank.
-Which makes sense as just wearing the T-Shirt and Jacket wouldn't be very warm at all.
-When surviving outside all day and night, the more layers you'd be wearing the better.
+After going through hundreds of original wartime photographs it became very apparent that most Paratroopers wore either the enlisted man's wool shirt or the officer's wool shirt (with shoulder epaulets), depending on rank.
+This makes sense as just wearing a T-Shirt and M42 Jacket wouldn't be very warm at all.
+When surviving outside all day and night, the more layers you wear, the better.

-There are plenty of original examples of these still available to buy, check EBay and militaria fairs.
-If you need to buy original, then these need to be obtained from either ATF or QMi.
+There are plenty of original examples of these still available to buy, check eBay and militaria fairs.
+If you need to buy reproduction, then At The Front or Quartermaster Inspector (QMi) are preferred suppliers.

 13316805_1046606745393327_77445569800724

-Shown clearly in this photo of Tommy Lonergan and his buddy Johnny "Peenuts" Hale, both wear the enlistedmans shirt.
+Shown clearly in this photo, Tommy Lonergan (right) and his buddy Johnny "Peanuts" Hale (left) are both wearing the wool shirt.
 Tommy Lonergan has closed the gas flap.
-You can just make out a tiny piece of the white under Johnny's Hales shirt, this could be a T-Shirt, but is most likely the oatmeal vest.
+You can just make out a tiny bit of white under Johnny's Hales shirt, which is likely the oatmeal vest.

 Belt and Braces!
 Yup, they really did wear them both.
 Although some wartime documents state only one is to be worn, others say both, and considering the weight that was in the trousers, I can see why some chose to wear both!
-The trousers belt shown here is the enlistedmans type, or open front buckle as it gets sometimes called.
-Available from dozens of places and they are so basic that even cheap ones will suffice as long as they look like that.
+The trousers belt shown here is the enlisted man's type, or open front buckle as it is sometimes called.
+Available from dozens of places, they are so basic that even cheap ones will suffice as long as they have the correct look.

 belt.jpg

-Braces were always worn by Paratroopers are the M42 trousers suspenders (not to be confused with the M1936 webbing suspenders... or ladies hosiery, and if you don't know what that is, don't Google it, you'll only go blind!)
+Braces were always worn by Paratroopers.
+At right are the M42 trousers suspenders (not to be confused with the M1936 webbing suspenders... or ladies hosiery, and if you don't know what that is, don't Google it, you'll only go blind!)

 trouser-suspenders.jpeg